$0 Germany Job Seeker Visa Guide — Quick-Start Checklist

 VFS Global — An external visa application centre operator used by the German Embassy in India and the German Mission in Pakistan.
 VFS Global is a third-party intermediary: applicants book an appointment at a VFS centre, submit physical documents at the centre, and VFS forwards them to the German embassy for a decision.
 VFS does not make visa decisions — it only handles logistics and document pre-screening.

-In both systems, you must book the appointment before submitting your application.
+In the traditional/VFS process, you book the appointment before submitting the application.
+In the CSP process, you upload the application first and then complete the in-person biometric and original-document step.
 Walk-in applications are not accepted at any German consulate or VFS centre.

 Germany Visa Appointment in India

-India has three German consulates with full visa processing capacity: New Delhi, Mumbai, and Chennai.
+India has multiple German missions handling national visa applications; this post focuses on New Delhi, Mumbai, and Chennai.
 Each has a defined jurisdiction.
-You must apply at the consulate responsible for the Indian state listed in your passport, not the consulate closest to your current residence.
+Apply at the mission responsible for your current place of residence, not simply the consulate closest to you.

 How to book in India:

-1. Go to the VFS Global India website for Germany visa appointments (india.vfsglobal.com/en/en/germany)
+1. Go to the VFS Global India website for Germany visa appointments (https://visa.vfsglobal.com/ind/en/deu/book-an-appointment)

-2. Select the correct consulate for your passport's home state
+2. Select the correct consulate for your place of residence

 3. Create a VFS account and register your applicant details